 The 2017 Report noted that certain Fitness & Probity compliance policies and procedures, while observed, were not documented.
 It was found that there were instances where there was a lack of due diligence records on file which resulted in a lack of evidence to support compliance with the F&P Regime for credit unions.
 Where credit unions held due diligence documentation on file the 2017 Report noted instances where the credit union did not record evidence of a proper assessment of the due diligence conducted.
 Information collected in relation to pre-approved controlled functions (and certain controlled functions) in compliance with Section 21 of the 2010 Central Bank Act should be maintained for a period of 6 years after the person has ceased to perform the controlled or pre-approved controlled function role.

 The 2017 Report found that there was a noted variance in the level of understanding by Nomination Committees of the obligations surrounding the maintenance of records.
 The 2017 Report noted as good practice a system of storing files in a secure location with limited access.
 For credit unions with multiple branches, a centralised file (paper or digital) with restricted access was considered appropriate to facilitate the need to access these files in numerous locations.

 Credit union staff should review the examples of good practice provided in the 2017 Report and consider how these examples can inform the further development of practices and procedures relating to the implementation of the F&P Regime.

-For further information please contact Enda Newton (Partner), Andrea de Courcey (Associate) or your usual AMOSS contact.
+For further information please contact Andrea de Courcey (Solicitor) or your usual AMOSS contact.